entryone/chrome-tabs-ext/README.md

 # chrome-tabs-ext
-Block websites according your own list
+Block websites according to your own list